Hodaifa98/Multi-Threaded-HTTP-Web-Server-Java/README.md

 # Usage
 - Optional: Configure the HTTPServerInformation class.
 And add custom error pages, forbidden directories, and other information...
 - Create a main class (MainServerClass.java is the default main class) that contains an entry static main method.
-- Initiate an instance of HTTPServer class.
+- Crate an instance of HTTPServer class.
 - Invoke the HTTPServer's instance "startServer" method (Can take a custom port as a parameter, or use the default port defined in HTTPServer).
     ```
     HTTPServer server = new HTTPServer();